SCCM Software Distribution Troubleshooting

 Execution is completed for program test program1.
 The exit code is 0, The execution status is success.

-The CAS (Content Access Service) maintains the local package cache, checks if it already has the content.
-If content is not present in the cache then CAS instructs ContentTransferManager to initiate the download.
-CAS will be notified again once download is completed.
-The below details should be found in CAS.log for each requests.
+The CAS (Content Access Service) maintains the local package cache and checks if it already has the content.
+If content is not present in the cache, then CAS instructs ContentTransferManager to initiate the download.
+CAS will be notified again once the download is completed.
+The details below should be found in CAS.log for each request.

 Successfully created download request for content